 Salaries depend on location, employer and any overtime you may do.

 There are no set qualifications to be a land drilling operative but it helps to have Standard Grades/National 4 or 5s, GCSEs at 9-4 (A*-C) in maths and English, or equivalent such the Welsh Baccalaureate because this helps with the calculations you do in the job.

 A good way to start your career is to do an apprenticeship at a local company.
 The land drilling apprenticeship combines learning in college with supervised on-the-job training.
 This leads to SVQ/NVQ assessment to qualify you as a lead driller.
-To find an apprenticeship in Scotland visit Skills Development Scotland , the Government's website in England or, in Wales, Careers Wales.
+To find an apprenticeship visit Skills Development Scotland , the Government's website or Careers Wales.

 Explore the progression opportunities below

 Do you feel more inspired about working in construction?